LLNL/Silo/docs/subsets.md

   This function creates a Mesh Region Grouping Tree (MRG) tree used to define different regions in a mesh.

-  An `MRG` tree is used to describe how a mesh is composed of regions such as materials, parts in an assembly, levels in an adaptive refinement hierarchy, nodesets, slide surfaces, boundary conditions, as well as many other kinds of regions.
+  An MRG tree is used to describe how a mesh is composed of regions such as materials, parts in an assembly, levels in an adaptive refinement hierarchy, nodesets, slide surfaces, boundary conditions, as well as many other kinds of regions.
-  An example is shown in Figure 0-8 on page `196`.
+  An example is shown in Figure 0-8 on page.

   ![](./mrgtree_subset_examples.gif)
   Figure 0-8: Example of MRGTree

-  In a multi-mesh setting, an `MRG` tree describing all of the subsets of the mesh is associated with the top-level multimesh object.
+  In a multi-mesh setting, an MRG tree describing all of the subsets of the mesh is associated with the top-level multimesh object.
-  In addition, separate `MRG` trees representing the relevant portions of the top-level `MRG` tree are also associated with each block.
+  In addition, separate MRG trees representing the relevant portions of the top-level MRG tree are also associated with each block.

   MRG trees can be used to describe a wide variety of subsets of a mesh.
-  In the paragraphs below, we outline the use of `MRG` trees to describe a variety of common subsetting scenarios.
+  In the paragraphs below, we outline the use of MRG trees to describe a variety of common subsetting scenarios.
   In some cases, a specific naming convention is required to fully specify the subsetting scenario.

-  The paragraphs below describe how to utilize an `MRG` tree to describe various common kinds of decompositions and subsets.
+  The paragraphs below describe how to utilize an MRG tree to describe various common kinds of decompositions and subsets.

   Multi-Block Grouping (obsoletes `DBOPT_GROUPING` options for DBPutMultimesh,